DeSciWorldDAO/gitbook-docs/start-here/understanding-desciworld.md

 1. **What is Open Science?**

-Before DeSci, there was OpSci or Open Science.&#x20;

-Open science upholds many of the same values that DeSci persues: decentralised and democratised access to resources and knowledge; more minds on the problem is superior; continuous and open evaluation of science is essential.&#x20;
+DeSci persues many of the same values that Open science upholds: decentralised and democratised access to resources and knowledge; more minds on the problem is superior; continuous and open evaluation of science is essential.&#x20;

-One can find many charters and definitions of open science online.
+Many charters and definitions of open science can be found elsewhere.
 Institutions such as [UNESCO](https://www.unesco.org/en/open-science/about), [The Biden Administration](https://www.whitehouse.gov/ostp/news-updates/2023/01/11/fact-sheet-biden-harris-administration-announces-new-actions-to-advance-open-and-equitable-research/) and the rather brilliant [UCL](https://www.ucl.ac.uk/library/open-science-research-support/open-science/8-pillars-open-science) each define Open Science differently.
 UNESCO poetically advocates for openness-where-appropriate, citing national security and other interests as justification for a continued multi-tier system of access to knowledge.&#x20;

 The Open Science movement tilled the fertile minds of academia and planted the seeds of change within.
 However, the blossoming renaissance of equitable access and unfiltered innovation never quite arrived.
 It seemed that the promise of openness was not to pass.&#x20;